sodadata/docs/soda-cl/schema.md

 # Schema checks ![beta](/assets/images/beta.png){:height="50px" width="50px" align="top"}

-Use a schema check to validate the presence, absence or position of a column in a dataset, or to validate the type of data column contains.
+Use a schema check to validate the presence, absence or position of columns in a dataset, or to validate the type of data column contains.
 Read more about [SodaCL metrics and checks]({% link soda-cl/metrics-and-checks.md %}) in general.

 ```yaml
 checks for dim_product: